Broadband in your area

 Broadband coverage tends to be best in urban areas, because when building networks the operators prioritise locations where they can get the most from their investment.
 Installing a network is expensive, so it doesn’t always make sense for them to install new lines or upgrade a connection if it’s only going to serve a small number of homes.

 The Openreach (BT telephone line) network has the widest coverage, but there are still a few areas where broadband is either very slow or not available.
-The other major network, Virgin Media, covers slightly more than 60% of premises and tends to be concentrated in towns and cities.
+The other major network, Virgin Media, covers around 53% of premises and tends to be concentrated in towns and cities.

 The UK does have a Universal Service Obligation (USO) which means that anyone has the right to request a minimum 10Mb broadband connection.
 However, even then there’s a small minority of premises where fixed line access is not financially viable.
 There is a cost threshold for installation, and those in remote locations may have to pay extra or look for alternatives such as wireless broadband or satellite broadband.

 Why does broadband speed change in different areas?